PartIR: Composing SPMD Partitioning Strategies for Machine Learning: Evaluation

 \section{Evaluation}

-\partir{} is a partitioning stack for users who care about performance, expressibility, and predictability.
-Hence, we evaluate the following claims about \partir{}: (1) its partitioning of models achieves comparable performance to the SOTA tool, across different systems~(\ref{eval:sota}); (2) it is predictable on a variety of models~(\ref{eval:debug}); (3) it effectively composes tactics, manual and automated~(\ref{eval:auto}); (4) its propagation reduces the number of decisions a user makes, and resolves conflicts~(\ref{eval:conflict}); and (5) its overhead is small compared to compilation time~(\ref{eval:overhead}).
+We evaluate \partir{} on: 1) whether its partitioning of models achieves SOTA performance across different systems~(\Cref{eval:sota}); 2) whether it is predictable~(\Cref{eval:debug}); 3) whether it composes tactics, manual and automated~(\Cref{eval:auto}); 4) whether its propagation reduces the number of sharding decisions for users, and resolves conflicts~(\Cref{eval:conflict}); 5) whether it has small overhead~(\Cref{eval:overhead}).